7i7u5/Horion-Archive/README.md

 To see information about each dll (such as its version) go to the [Info](info.md) readme.

-If you would like a version added that is already stored, create an issue.
+If you would like a version added that isnt already stored, create an issue.
 # Dont care just want versions?
 Just go [Here](info.md)